 This thesis aims to quantitatively investigate the qualitative dimensions of innovation as described by responding businesses in the World Bank's Enterprise Survey.
 Recently, this survey introduced open-ended questions that prompt respondents who report innovations to describe how these new or improved products or processes differ from their previous operations.
 These questions provide a rich textual dataset that allows a deeper exploration of the nature of innovation across different national and business contexts.

-In 2020, researchers associated with the World Bank utilized these data to examine how the mere presence of these open-ended questions affected survey responses about innovation activity across different countries without delving into the specific content of responses.
-This thesis proposes to extend this research by applying machine learning techniques of semantic text analysis to systematically analyze the content of these open-ended responses.
+In 2020, researchers associated with the World Bank used these data to examine how the mere presence of these open-ended questions affected survey responses about innovation activity without delving into the specific content of responses.
+This thesis proposes to extend this research by applying text analysis techniques to systematically analyze the content of these open-ended responses.
 The focus will be on assessing the descriptions of innovation to uncover nuanced meanings and implications of "innovation" across various industries and firm sizes.

 Suggested references: